Dirty Hands (Battlestar Galactica): Plot

 Later, Tyrol goes to Colonial One to talk to Roslin.
 He explains parents are passing down their skills to their children, and they are forever stuck doing the same job in the next generation.
 He says they should be given a chance to choose their future.
 Roslin understands the problem and tells him to make a list of colonists with relevant skills to supplement those aboard the labor ships.
 Next, Tyrol deals with a protesting young man named Danny Noon who was pulled from Dogsville.
 Noon had worked a summer job on a farm to earn money for college, but agriculture is not his career choice.
 Tyrol tells him the job is only temporary and has the angry youth escorted away.

 Tyrol then finds a copy of Baltar's book and opens to a page entitled The Emerging Aristocracy and the Emerging Underclass.
 Tyrol goes to Baltar's cell and refers to the book.
 Baltar learns the truth that the book has been leaked and asks Tyrol what he thinks about it.
 Tyrol responds that he thinks it's a load of crap, disbelieving Baltar's claim that he grew up on a farm on Aerelon—especially since Baltar's accent is different from other Aerelons he knows.
 Baltar, speaking in an Aerelon accent, states that he learned to mimic the Caprican accent to help hide the fact he was from Aerelon, a poor farming world known as the "food basket for the twelve worlds."
 Baltar explains the purpose of the book was to show that class-strife has continued to follow the fleet well after the Cylon attack, and they will find that those in the aristocracy will continue to hold onto their power.

 Tyrol returns to the refinery ship where work halts when the conveyor system becomes jammed.
 Fenner says the belt must be repaired or else a back-up will occur which could cause the "hot" Tylium further down the line to go critical and cause a chain reaction that will take out the whole ship.
 Without stopping the slipping belt, Tyrol finds the problem is a jammed drive mechanism, but he is unable to reach it.
-Danny Noon frees the jam but injures his arm in the processes.
+Danny Noon frees the jam but injures his arm in the process.
 Fed up, Tyrol walks to main control levers and shuts down the entire factory.
 He declares the workers to be on strike.